MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ns-ntddscsi-_scsi_pass_through_ex.md

 ### -field DataOutTransferLength

 Indicates the size in bytes of the output data buffer.
 Many devices transfer chunks of data of predefined length.
-The value in <b>DataOutTransferLength</b> must be an integral multiple of this predefined, minimum length that is specified by the device.
+The value in **DataOutTransferLength** must be an integral multiple of this predefined, minimum length that is specified by the device.
 If an underrun occurs, the miniport driver must update this member to the number of bytes actually transferred.
 If no output data buffer is present, this member is set to 0.

 ### -field DataInTransferLength

 Indicates the size in bytes of the input data buffer.
 Many devices transfer chunks of data of predefined length.
-The value in <b>DataInTransferLength</b> must be an integral multiple of this predefined, minimum length that is specified by the device.
+The value in **DataInTransferLength** must be an integral multiple of this predefined, minimum length that is specified by the device.
 If an underrun occurs, the miniport driver must update this member to the number of bytes actually transferred.
 If no input data buffer is present, this member is set to 0.

 ### -field DataOutBufferOffset